PinkiePieExplosion/PinkiePieExplosion/README.md

 <details>
   <summary>──⠀Personal info　  </summary>

-Hi, my name is Shepherd!
+Hi, my name is Shepherd or Fez - whichever one you prefer!

 I am 15+!
 (B-day June 27)